isabella232/experience-manager-brand-portal.es-ES/help/using/brand-portal-searching.md

 ![Panel Filtros en el](assets/file-type-search.png "portal de marcaPanel Filtros en el portal de marca")

-El panel [!UICONTROL Filtros] incluye algunas facetas estándar como: Navegador [!UICONTROL de]rutas, Tipo [!UICONTROL de]archivo, Tamaño de archivo, [!UICONTROL Estado]y Orientación.
-Sin embargo, puede [agregar facetas](../using/brand-portal-search-facets.md) de búsqueda personalizadas o quitar facetas de búsqueda específicas del panel [!UICONTROL Filtros] agregando o eliminando predicados en el formulario de búsqueda subyacente.
-Consulte la lista de los predicados de [búsqueda disponibles y utilizables en Brand Portal](../using/brand-portal-search-facets.md#list-of-search-predicates).

-Para aplicar filtros a la búsqueda, utilice las facetas [de](../using/brand-portal-search-facets.md)búsqueda disponibles:

-1. Haga clic en el icono de superposición y seleccione **[!UICONTROL Filtro]**.
+The [!UICONTROL Filters] panel includes a few standard facets, such as- [!UICONTROL Path Browser], [!UICONTROL File Type], [!UICONTROL File Size], [!UICONTROL Status], and [!UICONTROL Orientation].
+However, you can [add custom search facets](../using/brand-portal-search-facets.md) or remove specific search facets from the [!UICONTROL Filters] panel by adding or removing predicates in the underlying Search Form.
+See the list of the available and usable search predicates on Brand Portal.[](../using/brand-portal-search-facets.md#list-of-search-predicates)

+To apply filters to your search, using the available search facets:[](../using/brand-portal-search-facets.md)

+1. Click the overlay icon and select Filter.****

    ![](assets/selectorrail.png)

-2. En el panel **[!UICONTROL Filtros]** de la izquierda, seleccione las opciones adecuadas para aplicar los filtros relevantes.
-Por ejemplo, utilice los siguientes filtros estándar:

-   * **[!UICONTROL Navegador]** de rutas para buscar recursos en un directorio específico.
-La ruta de búsqueda predeterminada del predicado para el Explorador de rutas es **[!UICONTROL /content/dam/mac/&lt;identificación del inquilino&gt;/]**, que se puede configurar editando el formulario de búsqueda predeterminado.
+2. From the Filters panel on the left, select the appropriate options to apply the relevant filters.
+****
+For example, use the following standard filters:

+   * **[!UICONTROL Path Browser]** to search assets in a specific directory.
+The default search path of the predicate for Path Browser is /content/dam/mac/&lt;tenant-id&gt;/, which can be configured by editing the default search form.****
    >[!NOTE]
    >
-   >Para los usuarios que no son administradores, el [!UICONTROL navegador] de rutas del panel [!UICONTROL Filtro] muestra únicamente la estructura de contenido de las carpetas (y sus carpetas antecesoras) compartidas con ellos.\
-   >Para administrar usuarios, el navegador de rutas permite desplazarse a cualquier carpeta de Brand Portal.

-   * **[!UICONTROL Tipo]** de archivo para especificar el tipo (imagen, documento, multimedia, archivo) del archivo de recurso que está buscando.
-Además, puede reducir el alcance de la búsqueda, por ejemplo, especificar el tipo MIME (Tiff, Bitmap, GIMP Images) para la imagen o el formato (PDF o MS Word) de los documentos.
-   * **[!UICONTROL Tamaño]** de archivo para buscar recursos según su tamaño.
+   >To non-admin users, Path Browser in Filter panel shows only the content structure of the folders (and their ancestor folders) shared with them.\
+   >To admin users, Path Browser allows navigating to any folder in Brand Portal.

+   * **[!UICONTROL File Type to specify the type (image, document, multimedia, archive) of asset file you are looking for.]** Further, you can narrow down the scope of your search, for example, specify the MIME type (Tiff, Bitmap, GIMP Images) for image or format (PDF or MS Word) for the documents.
+   * **[!UICONTROL File Size]** to search for assets based on their size.
 Puede especificar los límites inferior y superior del intervalo de tamaño para reducir la búsqueda y especificar la unidad de medida que desea buscar.
-   * **[!UICONTROL Estado]** para buscar recursos en función de estados de recursos, como Aprobación (Aprobado, Cambios Solicitados, Rechazado, Pendiente) y Caducidad.
+   * **[!UICONTROL Status to search for assets based on asset statuses, such as Approval (Approved, Changes Requested, Rejected, Pending) and Expiration.]**
    * **[!UICONTROL Clasificación]** promedio para buscar recursos según la clasificación de los recursos.
    * **[!UICONTROL Orientación]** para buscar recursos en función de la orientación (horizontal, vertical, cuadrada) de los recursos.
    * **[!UICONTROL Estilo]** para buscar recursos en función del estilo (coloreado, monocromo) de los recursos.